Safety Management Systems (SMS)

 Required Courses

-Safety Management Systems - Complete (SMS-C ).
+Safety Managers Course (SMC) .
 This course presents and discusses the organizational components of an SMS and the SMS Risk Control Process to safety professionals who may know nothing about Safety Management Systems, or those who may simply want to review their SMS and make sure all the pieces are in place.
 Toward that end, the course shows attendees how to do a "Gaps Analysis" which focuses on how to discover any Gaps in your current SMS and Risk Control Process.

 CHOOSE THREE ELECTIVEs (ALL COURSES available by contract as well).